PhoenixDL/rising/README.md

 `rising` lets the user decide from case to case where augmentations should be applied during this pipeline.
 This can be heavily dependent on the specific tasks and the underlying hardware.
-As a consequence, rising implements all its transformations in a batched fashion and the dataloader can execute them efficiently on the CPU and GPU.
+As a consequence, rising implements all its transformations in a batched fashion and the `Dataloader` can execute them efficiently on the CPU and GPU.
 Optionally, the `Dataloader` can still be used to apply transformations on a per sample fashion, e.g. when transforms from other frameworks should be integrated.
 ![RisingAugmentation](docs/source/images/dataloading/rising.png "rising augmentation pipeline")

-Because the `rising` augmentation pipeline is a superset of the currently used methods external frameworks can be integrated into rising.
+Because the `rising` augmentation pipeline is a superset of the currently used methods external frameworks can be integrated into `rising`.
 Check out our [External Augmentation Notebooks](https://rising.readthedocs.io/en/latest/external_augmentation.html) for more information (including `Batchgenerators`, `TorchIO`, `Albumentations`).

 ## Project Organization